Reading

 “Moab shall be destroyed and be no longer a people, because he magnified himself against the LORD.”

-This is a long and winding passage, it can be hard to read and wrap our heads around.
+This is a long and winding passage.
+One that can be hard to read and wrap our heads around.

-It is a passage telling of the terrible judgement upon the people of Moab.
+This passage tells of the terrible judgement upon the people of Moab.

-The Moabites had their origins through Lot (Abraham’s nephew).
+The Moabites had their origins through Lord, Abraham’s nephew.

 They were mostly enemies of God and His people.